Luke Singh: International career

 Singh is eligible to represent Canada, where he was born, and also Trinidad and Tobago, where both of his parents were born.

 He attended the Canadian U15 Identification camp in 2014 and 2015.

 He first represented the Trinidad and Tobago U17 team in the 2017 CONCACAF U-17 Championship qualifying tournament, playing two matches.
 He later represented the Trinidad and Tobago U20 team at the 2018 CONCACAF U-20 Championship.

-Singh received his first senior call up to Trinidad and Tobago on May 28, 2021 for their World Cup qualifying matches, but three days later also accepted an invitation to join the Canada's training camp ahead of the same qualifiers.
-He was to join the Trinidad national team following the Canadian camp, but on June 7, it was reported that Singh would no longer be joining the Trinidad and Tobago camp after the Soca Warriors were eliminated from World Cup qualification.
-Instead he attended the camp for the Canadian national team.
+Singh received his first senior call up to Trinidad and Tobago on May 28, 2021, for their World Cup qualifying matches, but three days later also accepted an invitation to join a Canadian training camp ahead of the same international window.
+He was to join Trinidad and Tobago following the Canadian camp, but on June 7 it was reported that Singh would remain with Canada after the Soca Warriors were eliminated from World Cup qualification.

+In June 2023, Singh was named to Trinidad and Tobago's roster for the 2023 CONCACAF Gold Cup.
+He made his debut for the senior team on June 25, against Saint Kitts and Nevis in their opening match of the tournament.